ziggystar/vultura-factor/README.md

 # Library for probabilistic inference

+## Usage

+Include the following in your `build.sbt` file:

+    libraryDependencies += "de.uni-ulm" %% "vultura-factor" % "22.3.0"

+It is worth checking `build.sbt` for the current version.

 ## Fast Implementation of Sum/Product on Factors

 See either `vultura.factor.Factor` companion for on-the-fly operations, or